liumooon/TripartiteEntanglementTransitivity/README.md

-# Generic Tripartite Entanglement Transitivity
+# Generic Tripartite Entanglement Transitivity in Unproven Dimension Regions

 Matlab data relevant to **Table II** in the preprint [Large Parts are Generically Entangled Across All Cuts](https://iopscience.iop.org/article/10.1088/2058-9565/ae30a4/pdf).